Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

 proving \cref{eq:misomadm}.
-We stress the fact that the connectedness of $\partial E_{V_k}$ is required in order to infer the rightmost bound in \cref{eq:bound1} and in \cref{eq:bound2}. \end{proof} The authors \cite{chodosh_isoperimetryscalarcurvaturemass_2021} can in fact count on connectedness, as they are working in $\CS^2_1$-Asymptotically Flat manifolds, where isoperimetric sets of large volume are close to coordinate balls, thanks to the work of \cite{Nerz} (actually valid in $\CS^2_\tau$-Asymptotically Flat, for $\tau > 1/2$), that importantly weakens the assumptions of the earlier works of Eichmair-Metzger \cite{eichmair-metzger1, eichmair-metzger2}, where the manifolds were assumed to be asymptotic to Schwarzschild.
-Moreover, in \cite{chodosh_isoperimetryscalarcurvaturemass_2021} the authors do also rely on Huisken-Ilmanen's bound on the Hawking mass, and thus their analysis could be pushed to $\CS^2_\tau$-Asymptotically Flat manifolds for $\tau > 1/2$ coupled with $\Ric \geq -\kst \abs{x}^{-2}$.
-Through the $\ADM$-Penrose inequality in optimal decay assumptions \cite[Theorem 1.1]{benatti_isoperimetricriemannianpenroseinequality_2022} the assumption on the Ricci curvature can be dropped.
-Actually, in \cite{chodosh_isoperimetryscalarcurvaturemass_2021}, the authors also take advantage of an \emph{a priori} knowledge of $I(V)$ and $I'(V)$ as $T \to +\infty$.
-The proof of \cref{prop:misomadm} actually shows that this is not needed.
+We stress the fact that the connectedness of $\partial E_{V_k}$ is required in order to infer the rightmost bound in \cref{eq:bound1} and in \cref{eq:bound2}. \end{proof} The authors \cite{chodosh_isoperimetryscalarcurvaturemass_2021} can, indeed, count on connectedness, as they are working in $\CS^2_1$-asymptotically flat manifolds, where isoperimetric sets of large volume are close to coordinate balls, as they show in \cite[Theorem 1.1]{chodosh_isoperimetryscalarcurvaturemass_2021} (actually valid in $\CS^2_\tau$-asymptotically flat manifolds with $\tau > 1/2$), that importantly weakens the assumptions of the earlier works of Eichmair-Metzger \cite{eichmair_largeisoperimetricsurfacesinitial_2013, eichmair_uniqueisoperimetricfoliationsasymptotically_2013}, where the manifolds were assumed to be asymptotic to Schwarzschild manifolds.
+Moreover, in \cite{chodosh_isoperimetryscalarcurvaturemass_2021}, the authors also rely on Huisken-Ilmanen's bound on the Hawking mass, thus their analysis could be pushed to $\CS^2_\tau$-asymptotically flat manifolds, for $\tau > 1/2$, coupled with $\Ric \geq -\kst \abs{x}^{-2}$.
+Through the $\ADM$-Penrose inequality in optimal decay assumptions \cite[Theorem 1.1]{benatti_isoperimetricriemannianpenroseinequality_2022} the condition on the Ricci curvature can be dropped.
+Actually, in \cite{chodosh_isoperimetryscalarcurvaturemass_2021}, the authors also take advantage of an \emph{a priori} knowledge of $I(V)$ and $I'(V)$ as $V \to +\infty$.
+The proof of \cref{prop:misomadm} shows that this is not needed.